Si Kahn: Musician and activist

-Kahn moved to the south as an activist in the Civil Rights Movement, and he now lives in Charlotte, North Carolina.
-Kahn is the founder and former director of Grassroots Leadership, a non-profit organization that advocates for several causes, including prison reform, improved immigration detention policies, and violence prevention.
+Kahn moved to the south as an activist in the civil rights movement and he lives in Charlotte, North Carolina.
+He is the founder and former director of Grassroots Leadership, a non-profit organization which advocates for several causes, including prison reform, improved immigration detention policies, and violence prevention.
 He retired on May 1, 2010.
-Most of the profits from Kahn's musical performances benefit this group.
-He has also been involved with Save Our Cumberland Mountains, an environmentalist group opposed to strip mining in Appalachia.
+Most of the profits from Kahn's musical performances benefit the group.
+He has also been involved with Save Our Cumberland Mountains, an environmentalist group which is opposed to strip mining in Appalachia.

 Though Kahn writes songs about a variety of topics, he is especially known for songs about workers and their families, like "Aragon Mill" (1974).
-He frequently writes songs, and occasionally performs, with singer-songwriter and multi-instrumentalist John McCutcheon.
+He frequently writes songs and occasionally performs, with singer-songwriter and multi-instrumentalist John McCutcheon.
 Kahn usually accompanies himself on a steel-string acoustic guitar, played with brass fingerpicks.

 Personal life

-Kahn's younger sister, Jenette Kahn, was President of DC Comics for 26 years until she stepped down in 2002.
+Kahn's younger sister, Jenette Kahn, was president of DC Comics for 26 years until she stepped down in 2002.
+Kahn was married to Kathy Kahn, author of a book entitled "Hillbilly Women" (1973) that includes epigraphs based on songs written by Si Kahn and Kathy Kahn.

 Musical style and themes

 Reviewing Kahn's 1974 New Wood album in Christgau's Record Guide: Rock Albums of the Seventies (1981), Robert Christgau observed "willfully austere Appalachian music" and songs that are "correctives every one (despite an occasional baldness of instructional intent) to the romanticizations of Southern pastoral individualism that are currently so profitable."
-He went on to call Kahn "an aficionado of poor-white virtues, but not at the expense of his vivid understanding of the labor, sadness, frustration, and small-mindedness that go along with them."
+He called Kahn "an aficionado of poor-white virtues, but not at the expense of his vivid understanding of the labor, sadness, frustration, and small-mindedness that go along with them."

-By the time of Kahn's 1979 record Home, Christgau had called him "the most gifted songwriter to come out of the folkie tradition since John Prine", possessing a political outlook in songs that are nonetheless "personal, their overriding theme the emotional dislocations of working far from home."
+By the time of Kahn's 1979 record Home, Christgau said he was "the most gifted songwriter to come out of the folkie tradition since John Prine", possessing a political outlook in songs that are nonetheless "personal, their overriding theme the emotional dislocations of working far from home."
 While identifying Kahn's asset as living among ordinary people rather than the folk subculture, the critic credited Kahn's "understated colloquial precision" and concluded that, "some will consider the all-acoustic music thin (it's often solo or duet, twice a cappella) and the voice quavery.
 I find that both evoke the mountain music of the '20s in a way that makes me long for home myself, and I'm from Queens."

-On his later albums, Aragon Mill - The Bluegrass Sessions and It's A Dog's Life, he collaborated with the German bluegrass band The Looping Brothers, founded by Ulrich Sieker and Matthias Malcher – two of Europe's best known and awarded blugrass musicians since the 1970s.
-Kahn himself initiated and featured both albums and joined promotion-touring in Europe as well as the United States.
-The latest album, It's A Dog's Life (2019) "includes ten previously unrecorded Kahn compositions and features his vocals on three of the thirteen tracks.
-Those include “Government on Horseback," the first single, where Kahn revives an unrecorded song from 1981.".
+On later albums, Aragon Mill - The Bluegrass Sessions and It's A Dog's Life, Kahn collaborated with the German bluegrass band The Looping Brothers, founded by Ulrich Sieker and Matthias Malcher–two of Europe's best known and awarded blugrass musicians since the 1970s.
+Kahn himself initiated and featured both albums joining tours in Europe and the United States.
+It's A Dog's Life (2019) "includes ten previously unrecorded Kahn compositions and features his vocals on three of the thirteen tracks.
+They include “Government on Horseback," the first single; (Kahn) revives an unrecorded song from 1981."